developedbychris/AniFind/README.md

 ## Description

 AniFind is a simple app to look up anime based on rank.
-Language used HTML, CSS, JS & Bootstrap 5.0
+Built with HTML, CSS, JS & Bootstrap 5.0

 ## Features